 This morning the minority group of the Louisiana College Board of Trustees released a letter of Concern.
 I for one am very happy to see this happen.
-Ultimately, what has happened at Louisiana College is the responsibility of the Board and I am glad that some are speaking to the seriousness with which they take this responsibility.
+Ultimately, what has happened at Louisiana College is the responsibility of the Board and I am glad that some are speaking about the seriousness with which they take this responsibility.
 This letter was released to several media outlets.
 But, it was also posted on the blog of Jay Adkins.
 I suggest you take the time to read his commentary on the letter (read here).
 It is worth your time.

 Dear Louisiana Baptists,